ManognaS13/CodeCatalyst_29/server/README.md

-EduPlanner - Minimal Backend
+ECHOES OF EFFORTS - Minimal Backend

-This is a minimal Node.js + SQLite backend for the EduPlanner prototype.
+This is a minimal Node.js + SQLite backend for the ECHOES OF EFFORTS prototype.
 It provides:

 - User registration and login (JWT)
 - Endpoints to save/read study progress